 Conquering the world from Paradeplatz

 David Sprüngli opened the Confiserie Sprüngli & Fils on Marktgasse in Zurich in 1836.
 From 1845 onwards Sprüngli belonged to the pioneers of Swiss chocolate producers and was instrumental in establishing the reputation still prevalent today of Swiss chocolate being the best chocolate in the world.
 In 1859 David Sprüngli and his son Rudolf acquired a property on the Paradeplatz in Zurich, still little frequented, in the hope that one day the train station would be built here.
 Unfortunately, this was not the case, which caused for many a sleepless night for the Sprüngli family.
 And yet soon there was active building activity taking place all around Paradeplatz.
 The passing-by Bahnhofstrasse developed into one of the most renowned shopping miles in the world.
 Today Confiserie Sprüngli takes a preferential position on the street with its store and the associated restaurant, café and bar.
-Sprüngli is operating fourteen stores in and around Zurich today.
-Another seven can be found in Basel, Bern, Winterthur, Zug and Geneva.
+Sprüngli is operating fivteen stores in and around Zurich today.
+Another eight can be found in Winterthur, Basel, Bern, Zug, St. Gallen and Geneva.

 David Sprüngli acquires the Vogel Confectioner's Shop on Marktgasse in Zurich.
 The company's foundation is laid.